wjw19854/dbt_demo/README.md

 Please try running the following command:

 ```
+# Generate test data
+tox -e jafgen
+# Set up development environment
 tox -e dev
 ```

+Set the dev directory under the .tox directory in the project directory as the Python interpreter for the IDE.

 ### Official dbt Resources:
 - Learn more about dbt in the documentation [dbt Docs](https://docs.getdbt.com/docs/introduction)